isabella232/journey-optimizer-learn.en/help/challenges/create-journeys-challenge.md

 >[!INFO]
 >
->You can see what the journeys should look like in the [Check your work](/help/challenges/check-your-work/create-journeys.md) section.
+>[Check your work](/help/challenges/check-your-work/create-journeys.md) to see what the journeys should look like.